What is your goal for attending SCCC?

 If you do not have a high school diploma, Suffolk County Community College can serve you in several ways.

-Through the Ability to Benefit program, you may qualify for admission to a degree program, be eligible for financial aid, and eventually achieve a NYS High School Equivalency Diploma.
+Through the Ability to Benefit program, you may qualify for admission to a degree program, be eligible to apply for NYS grants (excluding federal aid and loans), and eventually achieve a NYS High School Equivalency Diploma.
 Suffolk also offers a variety of courses in reading, English, and math which are designed to help you improve your academic skills and prepare you for success in college-level courses.

 Suffolk offers a GED/Literacy Prep for College program through the SCCC ACCESS Center.
 This free program prepares you for the General Educational Development (GED) test by providing self-paced instruction customized to your skill level.